BaseMax/twitter-github-trend/README.md

 A Tiny script to send tweet for new projects in GitHub Trending.

-If you have a significant repository, send the link on Twitter....
+PHP script to **crawler** and get list of trending repositories in GitHub.

 https://twitter.com/GithubTrend

 [![twitter-github-trend](screen.jpg)](https://twitter.com/GithubTrend)

+If you have a significant repository, send the link on Twitter....

 ---------